Quick Sort Algorithm

 We can notice following things from above diagram:

-• The right subtree is decreasing slowly with a factor of 9/10.
-So the depth of right subtree is equal to log10/9(n).
-Note: log10/9(n) = O(logn).
+• Left subtree is decreasing fast with a factor of 1/10.
+So the depth of left subtree = log10(n).
+Similarly, right subtree is decreasing slowly with a factor of 9/10.
+So the depth of right subtree = log10/9(n).
+Note: We can write log10/9(n) as O(logn).
+So the maximum depth of the recursion tree is still O(logn).

-• With 9-to-1 proportional split at each level of recursion, which intuitively seems unbalanced, quicksort runs in O(nlogn) time.
+• With 9-to-1 proportional split at each level of recursion (which intuitively seems unbalanced), quick sort runs in O(nlogn) time.
 Even a 99-to-1 split can produce O(nlogn) time complexity!

 Quicksort is an in-place sorting algorithm because it does not use extra space in the code.
 However, every recursive program uses a call stack in the background.
-Therefore, the space complexity of quicksort will depend on the size of the recursion call stack, which will be equal to the height of the recursion tree.
+So the space complexity of quicksort will depend on the size of the recursion call stack, which will be equal to the height of the recursion tree.
 As mentioned in the above analysis, the height of the recursion tree depends on the partition process.

-In the worst-case scenario, the partition will always be unbalanced, resulting in only one recursive call at each level of recursion.
-In other words, the generated recursion tree will be skewed in nature, and the height of the recursion tree will be O(n).
-As a result, recursion will require a call stack of size O(n) and the worst-case space complexity of quicksort will be O(n).
+In the worst-case scenario, the partition will be unbalanced.
+So there will be only one recursive call at each level of recursion.
+In other words, the recursion tree will be skewed in nature, and its height will be O(n).
+So recursion will require a call stack of size O(n) and the worst-case space complexity of quick sort = O(n).

 Case of repeated elements in quick sort algorithm